 - It aids in increasing staff productivity.

-- It helps the organisation save time and money.
+- It helps the organization save time and money.

 - It aids in making sound business judgments.